 Chahal ordered his men to enter the apartment to see if the couple were still alive.
 The terrified officers crept forward through the shattered door and saw Bhai Lachman Singh and Bibi Rani Kaur lying in a pool of blood.
 Bibi Rani Kaur was visibly pregnant and had become a martyr along with the couple’s unborn child.

 DSP Chahal, having regained his courage, entered the apartment and grabbed Bhai Lachman Singh’s kesh and dragged his body out.
 The stone hearted police men were shocked at having killed a pregnant woman and respectfully carried out her body.
 The sun had risen and neighbours began to gather on the street to see the bodies of their new Sikh neighbours.
 One brave Bengali Babu approached and asked Chahal, “Sardar ji, why did you kill these people?”
 Chahal replied, “Why?
 What’s it to you?” and shoved him aside.

 The bodies were loaded onto the police jeeps and the killers drove away to claim their rewards.
 Another star had fallen.

 Bhai Lachman Singh Babbar is a hero of the Sikh Panth and his sacrifice should never be forgotten.

-Based on article by Bhai Amardeep Singh Amar in Fatehnama May 2005.
+Based on article by Bhai Amardeep Singh Amar in Fatehnama magazine (May 2005).